Lead Generation Glossary: 100 Terms You Ought To Know

 It refers to the design of a website that responds to any device size and orientation.
 In simple words, it adapts to various screen sizes, maintains uniformity and providing a smooth user experience.

-Return of investment is a performance metric that evaluates the profitability of an investment.
+Next up in the lead generation glossary is return of investment – a performance metric that evaluates the profitability of an investment.
 The formula to calculate ROI = ( investment return – investment made / Investment).

 It is an approach that marketers use to analyze and identify what’s boosting or hurting revenue generation.
 Furthermore, once you keep track, it can help increase sales and marketing alignment by continuing to focus on revenue metrics like CPL.